 As in other buttercups, the leaves of the tall buttercup are broad, lobed, and toothed.
 The leaves are also hairy and produce a lovely soft sensation when they are lightly stroked.
 The leaves of the creeping buttercup are less dissected than those of the tall buttercup and also tend to have pale green patches on their surface.

 A Toxin in Buttercups

 As beautiful as they are, fresh buttercup plants are actually poisonous.
-The flowers, seeds and leaves are all toxic.
+The flowers, seeds, and leaves are all toxic.
 They can produce blisters in the mouths of animals and children who try to eat them.
 Animals and people usually discard the irritating plant at this point, so dangerous poisoning is rare.
 If the plant is retained and swallowed, it will irritate the lining of the digestive tract and other mucous membranes.
-This will produce more blisters and a variety of other symptoms, such as excessive salivation, nausea, colic, bloody diarrhea, difficulty breathing, convulsions and paralysis.
+It may also produce more blisters and a variety of other symptoms, such as excessive salivation, nausea, colic, bloody diarrhea, difficulty breathing, convulsions, and paralysis.